-The Brokerage Firm performed during 2019 its annual exercise of capital sufficiency evaluation, this exercise was carefully planned and executed to evaluate capital sufficiency under stressed conditions in regulated scenarios.
+The Brokerage Firm performed during 2020 its annual exercise of capital sufficiency evaluation, this exercise was carefully planned and executed to evaluate capital sufficiency under stressed conditions in regulated scenarios.
 The result of the exercise allowed to conclude that the Brokerage Firm's capital will be sufficient to face risks derived from the defined stress scenarios, keeping its capital levels above the minimum required levels.
-On that basis, a capitalization plan for the Brokerage Firm is not necessary since all minimum levels are met under all scenarios, including sensitivity scenarios.
+On that basis, a capitalization plan for the Brokerage Firm is not necessary since all minimum levels are met under all scenarios, including sensitivity scenarios that are part of the sufficiency assessment exercise.